Experimental analysis of local searches for sparse reflexive generalized inverses: ah-symmetric generalized inverse

 In Figure \ref{barratplp1densP3}, we present the average ratios for the matrices with the same dimension, rank, and density.
 From Theorem \ref{thmrwithP3}, we know that these ratios cannot be greater than $r$, and we also see from the results, that for the matrices considered in our tests, we stay quite far from this upper bound.
 In general, the ratios increase with the rank $r$, the dimension $m=n$, and the density $d$ of the matrices, but even for $r=50$, we obtain ratios smaller than 1.5.

 In Table \ref{tab:1P3}, besides presenting the average ratios depicted in Figure \ref{barratplp1densP3}, we also present the average running time to compute the generalized inverses.
-In case of the local searches, the total time to compute the generalized inverse is given by the sum of the time to generate the initial matrix $H$ by the Greedy Light (GL) algorithm (Algorithm \ref{AlgGreedyLight}), and the time of the local search (FI(det), FI$^+$(det), or BI(det)).
+In case of the local searches, the total time to compute the generalized inverse is given by the sum of the time to generate the initial matrix $H$ by the NSub algorithm (Algorithm \ref{AlgNSub}), and the time of the local search (FI(det), FI$^+$(det), or BI(det)).

 We see from Figure \ref{barratplp1densP3} and Table \ref{tab:1P3}, that the three local searches converge to solutions of similar quality on most of the experiments.
-In cases where the ratios have small differences, there is no clear winner among the three local searches.

-Finally, we see in Table \ref{tab:1P3} that the running times to solve $P_{123}$ increase quickly with the dimension of the matrix, and are much higher than the times for the local searches.
+We also see in Table \ref{tab:1P3} that the running times to solve $P_{123}$ increase quickly with the dimension of the matrix, and are much higher than the times for the local searches.

-Next, we consider the experiments done with the 360 instances in the `Medium' category, which had the main purpose of analyzing and comparing the different local searches.
-We initialized all the procedures with the solution given by the Greedy Light algorithm and present in Table \ref{tab:2P3} average results for each group of 30 instances with the same configuration, described in the first column.
-In the next three columns we present statistics for the local searches based on the determinant, and in the last three columns we consider the application of the local search based on the 1-norm of $H$, starting from the solutions given by the three first local searches.
-In the first half of the table, we show the mean and standard deviation of the improvements in the 1-norm of $H$ achieved by each local search.
+Next, we consider the experiments done with the 360 instances in the `Medium' category, which had the main purpose of comparing the different local searches proposed.
+We present in Table \ref{tab:2P3} average results for each group of 30 instances with the same configuration, described in the first column.
+In the next three columns, we present statistics for the local searches based on the determinant, which are initialized with the solutions given by the NSub algorithm, and in the last three columns we consider the application of the local searches based on the 1-norm of $H$, which are initialized with the solutions given by the three first local searches.
+In the first half of the table, we show the mean and standard deviation of the relative difference between the 1-norm of the matrix $H$ obtained by each local search and the minimum value among all of them, denoted by $||H_{best}||_1$.